- (Public Value) UCANR: Safeguarding abundant and healthy food for all Californians

 275 Main St., Suite 100, Watsonville, CA 95076

-- Learn how to use CropManage to support irrigation and nutrient management decisions and record-keeping for your crops
+- Learn how to use CropManage to support irrigation and nutrient management decisions and record-keeping for your crops.

-- Learn how CropManage can assist with reporting requirements for Ag Order 4.0
+- Learn about the latest updates and how CropManage can assist with Ag Order 4.0

 At this free workshop, we will provide hands-on training so that you can learn to use the newest version of CropManage.
 Crops currently supported include many vegetables (carrots, cabbage, celery, broccoli, lettuce, tomato, spinach, etc.), berry crops (raspberry and strawberry), tree crops (almond, walnut, pistachio, prunes, and pear), and agronomic crops (alfalfa and corn).
 CropManage is also available in Spanish.